 - Online Assignments

-- Listing everything that students will need and do helps to ensure that you have everything ready for them (this can significantly reduce student questions and frustration as well as make your life easier!)
+Listing everything that students will need and do helps to ensure that you have everything ready for them.
+This can significantly reduce student questions and frustration as well as make your life easier!

-- Identify assessment instruments
+- Identify assessment instruments.

-- Determine academic integrity needs
+- Determine academic integrity challenges.

-- List any scaffolding or preparation needs
+- List any scaffolding or preparation that needs to be done.

 Review your face-to-face assessments:

-- Determine what adjustments (if any) might be necessary to use them online
+- Determine what adjustments (if any) might be necessary to use them online.

-- Review good practice for your preferred type of assessment in A Practical Guide to Assessment by Dr. Tim Brophy
+- Review good practice for your preferred type of assessment in A Practical Guide to Assessment by Dr. Tim Brophy.

-- Provide your students with more than one way to demonstrate their learning
+- Provide your students with more than one way to demonstrate their learning.

-- Identify academic integrity challenges
+- Identify academic integrity challenges.

-- See CITT’s UF Instructional Tools for details about the available technologies
+- See CITT’s UF Instructional Tools for details about the available technologies.

-- “Authentic” assessments such as projects tend to be less prone to cheating
+- “Authentic” assessments such as projects tend to be less prone to cheating.

-- Interim deadlines can also help to reduce cheating
+- Interim deadlines can also help to reduce cheating.

 - The more “real world” you can make your assessment, the better!

-- View the Special Report: Promoting Academic Integrity in Online Education
+- View the Special Report: Promoting Academic Integrity in Online Education.

 - Interested in trying something completely different?